-The US Military Conducted A Top Secret Study On Warp Drives And The Results Have Just Been Released
+The U.S. Military Conducted A Top Secret Study On Warp Drives And The Results Have Just Been Released

-The US Department of Defense decided to conduct a top secret study on warp drives back in 2008, and their 34-page report called Warp Drive, Dark Energy, and the Manipulation of Extra Dimensions has just been released to the public.
+The U.S. Department of Defense decided to conduct a top-secret study on warp drives back in 2008, and their 34-page report called Warp Drive, Dark Energy, and the Manipulation of Extra Dimensions has just been released to the public.

-Business Insider report that the official date of the study on warp drives is listed as April 2, 2010, and the new research has concluded that scientists may be closer than the public thinks to harnessing dark energy for the purpose of using it for a warp drive.
+Business Insider reports that the official date of the study on warp drives is listed as April 2, 2010, and the new research has concluded that scientists may be closer than the public thinks to harnessing dark energy for the purpose of using it for a warp drive.

 “Control of this higher dimensional space may bе а source of technological control оvеr the dark energy density and could ultimately play а role in the development of exotic propulsion technologies; specifically, а warp drive.
 Trips to the planets within our own solar system would take hours rather than years, and journeys to local star system would be measured in weeks rather than hundreds of thousands of years.”